 So, spoiler alert for a script that isn’t getting filmed: Patrick’s the second victim in the whole movie.
 After the traditional prologue with Georgie’s death, Patrick dies first.
 He gets maybe four minutes of screen time, if that.
 All of the character’s insanity and complexity is reduced to “he likes fire” and it’s a gimmick that manages to wear itself out before his four minutes are even up.

 There are great things from the novel that are kept intact.
 The House on Neibolt Street is home to one of the script’s most terrifying sequences.
-Eddie has a run-in with the leper.
+Eddie has a run-in with Pennywise that heavily echoes his encounter with the leper.
 Some of the characterization is great.
 I can’t begin to express how well Beverly is portrayed in this script.

-This was a later draft.
-This was the script they had right before they were about to start shooting.
+This was an earlier draft, but you can see much of it in the trailer.
+This was the script they had not long before they were about to start shooting.
 I think by and large it would have been a pretty good adaptation, but there are absolutely things that would have rubbed me the wrong way as a fan.
 I don’t know if the remake coming this year will make the same mistakes.
 I really don’t.
 But I do know that this isn’t the perfect adaptation of the novel, if such a thing actually exists.
 There was room for improvement.
 In some areas, I already know that the movie is fixing some of those details because we already know from any of the official teases that the characters’ names are all intact.

 Either way, I remain excited for It and I want to see where it goes.
 Fukunaga definitely paved the way for something interesting before stepping aside for creative differences which have never totally been cleared up.
 It sounds like he left when he couldn’t convince the studio to split it into two movies, but the producers recently said that the plan is still to do two movies, so it’s impossible to know what really happened.
 Either way, It’s coming, and I’ll remain hopeful until I’m given a clear reason not to be.